innazh/proglog/README.md

 Bidirectional streaming: Both client and server send a sequence of messages using a read-write stream.
 note: Rcv() is a blocking call, waits until a msg is received or the stream is closed.

+Fav quote about securing an application: "Whenever I'm building a service, I think about what it'd be like if the data I'm trying to protect was publicly posted all over planet.
+Picturing this gives me the motivation to make sure that sort of thing doesn't happen to me, ..."

+Secrutiy of distrtibuted services in three steps:
+1. Encrypt the transmitted/in-flight data against MITM (man in the middle)
+    - TLS - successor to SSL
+    - Typically web services user one-way auth and only auth the server through the handshake that's initiated when the client and server connect.
+It's up to the app to auth the user
+    - Certs for internal distributed systems don't need to come from a third party, one can operate a CA (cert authority) themself
+2. Authentication to identify clients (who is who)
+    - There's also a two-way auth or TLS mutual auth, whcih is used in machine-to-machine communication, or distributed systems.
+Both client and server use a cert to auth itself
+3. Authorization to assign the right permissions to the ID-ed clients.
+    - when you have a shared resource with varying levels of ownership (read/write permissions)

 ## The order of building / operations in this project:
 ### Chapter 1:
 1. We defined the model of a Log and access methods.